ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 This particular puzzle is a math problem, involving two trains travelling towards each other, and a fly that's whizzing back and forth between their windshields: How far does the fly travel before it gets squashed?

 The hard way to solve this problem is to [generate an infinite series][2trains] representing the fly's path, and to compute its sum.
-Most humans aren't capable of doing this calculation in their head.

-But there's a shortcut to the solution, which becomes obvious once you realize that
+Most humans aren't capable of doing this calculation in their head; but there's a shortcut to the solution, which some people will find obvious once they realize that:

 1. you know the __total time__ the fly is traveling (based on the trains' relative speeds);
 2. and you're given the __fly's speed__.